-As of the years ended December 31, 2021 and 2020, the Authority had allocated Federal and State Low Income Housing Tax Credits in the amounts of \$9.8 million and \$10.8 million, respectively, to housing projects in which the Fort Collins Housing Authority (FCHA) is the general partner.
+As of the years ended December 31, 2022 and 2021, the Authority had allocated Federal and State Low Income Housing Tax Credits in the amount of \$9.8 million to housing projects in which the Fort Collins Housing Authority (FCHA) is the general partner.
 Federal tax credits are provided annually for each of ten years and State tax credits are provided annually for each of six years.
 In addition, the Authority has outstanding loans with the FCHA.
-As of December 31, 2021 and 2020, the unpaid principal balance on the loans was \$3.9 million and \$4.0 million, respectively.
+As of December 31, 2022 and 2021, the unpaid principal balance on the loans was \$3.9 million.
 The Executive Director of the FCHA is a member of the Authority's Board.

-As of the years ended December 31, 2021 and 2020, the Authority had allocated Federal Low Income Housing Tax Credits in the amount of \$4.9 million to housing projects in which the Grand Junction Housing Authority (GJHA) is the general partner.
+As of the years ended December 31, 2022 and 2021, the Authority had allocated Federal Low Income Housing Tax Credits in the amount of \$4.9 million to housing projects in which the Grand Junction Housing Authority (GJHA) is the general partner.
 The allocated tax credits will be provided annually for each of ten years.
 In addition, the Authority has outstanding loans with the GJHA.
-As of December 31, 2021 and 2020, the unpaid principal balance on the loans totaled \$5.1 million and \$5.3 million, respectively.
+As of December 31, 2022 and 2021, the unpaid principal balance on the loans totaled \$4.3 million and \$5.1 million, respectively.
 The Executive Director of the GJHA was a member of the Authority's Board at the time that the tax credits were allocated and the loans were made.

-As of the years ended December 31, 2021 and 2020, the Authority has outstanding loans with the Housing Authority of the City of Loveland (HACL).
-As of December 31, 2021 and 2020, the unpaid principal balance on the loans totaled \$3.4 million and \$4.6 million, respectively.
+As of the years ended December 31, 2022 and 2021, the Authority has outstanding loans with the Housing Authority of the City of Loveland (HACL).
+As of December 31, 2022 and 2021, the unpaid principal balance on the loans totaled \$3.4 million.
 The Executive Director of the HACL was a member of the Authority's Board at the time that the loans were made.